Aus, Namibia

+History

 The village's name comes from the Khoekhoe for "big snake."
 The village was formerly the site of a prisoner-of-war camp established by the South African army in 1915 to house German inmates captured during the First World War.
 The inmates initially lived in tents but later built brick houses.
 The number of prisoners reached 1500 but by May 1919 the last inmates left and the camp closed.
 A plaque marks the site today and some of the houses have been reconstructed.
 Gold was rumored to have been discovered in the area before then.